-All CP IPA vessels completed B-season fishing operations by the end of September 2017, thus incentives to control spiking Chinook PSC rates in October were not applicable.
-Amendment 110 regulations shifting 5% of the pollock allocation from the B-season to the A-season can be credited with this early conclusion to the 2017 fishery.
+All CP IPA vessels completed B-season fishing operations by the end of September 2018, thus incentives to control spiking Chinook PSC rates in October were not applicable.
+Amendment 110 regulations, which shifted 5% of the pollock allocation from the B-season to the A-season helped with this early conclusion to the 2018 fishery.